Some of the offers on this page may have expired.

 The key to getting the most value out of a balance transfer credit card is to keep making your monthly payments during the intro period until the balance reaches zero.
 The potential benefits are significant, just as long as you hold up your end of the bargain.

-- Reduce debt while avoiding high interest.
 Debt can be expensive, especially credit card debt.
-As of April 7, Bankrate estimates the current average interest rate on credit cards at 15.93% variable.
-Most balance transfer credit cards come with 0% APR intro periods, which could help you save money on interest.
+As of June 2, Bankrate estimates the current average interest rate on credit cards at 16.09% variable.
+The best balance transfer credit cards come with 0% APR intro offers that provide a temporary zero-interest window.

-- Simplify your finances.
-If you transfer multiple balances to one credit card, you’ll have just one monthly payment to keep track of.
-No more multiple accounts, passwords and payment due dates.
+If you transfer multiple balances to one balance transfer credit card, you’ll have just one monthly payment to keep track of — no more multiple accounts, passwords and payment due dates.

-However, a balance transfer may or may not be the right move depending on your current situation.
+Even though it has many potential benefits, a balance transfer card may or may not be the right move for everyone in every situation.
 Consider two important questions:

 How to choose a balance transfer credit card